needle-mirror/com.unity.cloud.assets/Documentation~/use-case-create-files.md

 # Use case: Create and upload files to a dataset

-You can use the Unity Cloud Assets package to perform the following:
+Use the Unity Cloud Assets package to perform the following:

 * View the files of an asset.
 * Upload files to an asset's dataset.
 * Reference files between datasets.

 >[!NOTE]
->To create and upload assets, as well as add or remove file references, you need an [`Asset Manager Admin`](https://docs.unity.com/cloud/en-us/asset-manager/org-project-roles#organization-level-roles) role at Organization level or an [`Asset Management Contributor`]( https://docs.unity.com/cloud/en-us/asset-manager/org-project-roles#project-level-roles) add-on role at Project level.
-Asset Management Contributors can manage assets only for the specific projects to which they have access.
+>To create and upload assets, as well as add or remove file references, you need the [`Asset Manager Admin`](https://docs.unity.com/cloud/en-us/asset-manager/org-project-roles#organization-level-roles) role at the organization level or the [`Asset Manager Contributor`]( https://docs.unity.com/cloud/en-us/asset-manager/org-project-roles#project-level-roles) add-on role at the project level.
+Asset Manager Contributors can manage assets only for the specific projects to which they have access.

 ## Before you start

 Before you start, do the following:

-1. Verify your permissions as described in [Asset Manager user roles](https://docs.unity.com/cloud/en-us/asset-manager/org-project-roles#verify-your-permissions).
+1. Verify you have the required permissions.
+Read more about [verifying permissions](https://docs.unity.com/cloud/en-us/asset-manager/org-project-roles#verify-your-permissions).

    >[!NOTE]
    >Asset Manager roles specify permissions you have for a single Asset Manager project.
-Depending on your work, permissions can vary across different projects.
+Depending on your work, permissions may vary across different projects.

 2. Set up a Unity scene in the Unity Editor with an Organization and Project browser.
-See the [Get started with Asset SDK](get-started-management.md#Set-up-a-Unity-scene) page for more information.
+Read more about [setting up a Unity scene](get-started-management.md#Set-up-a-Unity-scene).
-3. Create assets in the cloud any of the following ways:
+3. Create assets in the cloud in any of the following ways:

    * Add assets using the [Asset SDK](get-started-management.md#Create-an-asset).
-   * Add [single](https://docs.unity.com/cloud/en-us/asset-manager/single-asset) or [multiple](https://docs.unity.com/cloud/en-us/asset-manager/multiple-assets) assets through the dashboard.
+   * Add [a single asset](https://docs.unity.com/cloud/en-us/asset-manager/single-asset) or [multiple assets](https://docs.unity.com/cloud/en-us/asset-manager/multiple-assets) through the dashboard.

 ## How do I...?